gabegomez014/gabegomez014.github.io/README.txt

-Being modified by Gabriel Gomez for his portfolio website.
+Being modified by me, Gabriel Gomez, for my portfolio website.
 Currently a work in progress.

 Special thanks to HTML5 UP for providing me with the groundwork for creating my portfolio website.